“Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time.”

 under the mighty hand of God

 The word “mighty” refers to manifested power.
-When God manifests His power by providential movement on our lives, we need to identify what He is doing with us.
+When God manifests His power by providential movement on Christian lives, they need to identify what He is doing with them.

 The Greek word refers to ruling power or the ability to rule.
 We get the words “autocratic” and “democratic” from this term (kratos).
 Autocratic rule is self-rule.
-Democratic government is goverance of the people.
+Democratic government is the governance of a nation’s people.

 God’s “hand” refers to his providence.
 We see something of the mighty hand of God in earthquakes, hurricanes, and tornadoes.
 Flattened large sections of great cities give evidence of God’s hand.
 However, this passage is not primarily referring to this kind of power.
 “Hand” here refers to God’s providence in our personal lives.
 God does this to do something in our lives.
 He divinely designs every trial that comes our way for a purpose.